Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 2. Ask in plain English.
 "How did my campaigns do this week?"
 "Pause the underperformer."
 "Bump the winner's budget by 20%."

-3. The assistant calls the tools and reports back — no tabs, no Ads Manager spelunking.
+3. The assistant calls the tools and reports back, with no tabs, no Ads Manager spelunking.

 Several servers do this today.
-Adspirer is the broadest — 340+ tools across six platforms including Google, with a genuinely good safety model (campaigns are created paused, and there are no destructive tools).
-AdWhispr — that's us — ships Google execution too: Search and Performance Max campaigns are both generally available.
+Adspirer covers six platforms with 340+ tools, and creates campaigns paused.
+AdWhispr, which is us, ships Google execution too: Search and Performance Max campaigns are both generally available.
 Others in the category focus on execution alone at a lower price.

 So if everyone can launch a Google campaign from chat, what's the actual difference?